 - Snack food.
 With just a 30 minute optional break, bring a light snack, something non-offensive – nothing that will give you gas or digestion problems.
 Nothing too spicy, greasy, or can’t be stored at room temperature for a few hours.

 - Your mobile phone, switched off.
-No silent mode, no flight mode (alarms and calendar reminders may still be active).
+Not silent mode, not flight mode (alarms and calendar reminders may still be active).
 That way you KNOW that if a mobile phone is ringing, it definitely isn’t yours.